JamesSkemp/words/content/post/video-review-philips-dlp2277-attachable-battery-pack-and-charging-base-for-iphone-and-ipod.md

 +++
-title = "Video review: Philips DLP2277 Attachable Battery Pack and Charging Base for iPhone and iPod (White)" summary = "Review of the Philips DLP2277 Attachable Battery Pack and Charging Base for iPhone and iPod." draft = false comments = true date = "2011-02-26T17:07:00-06:00"
+title = "Video review: Philips DLP2277 Attachable Battery Pack and Charging Base for iPhone and iPod (White)" description = "Review of the Philips DLP2277 Attachable Battery Pack and Charging Base for iPhone and iPod." draft = false comments = true date = "2011-02-26T17:07:00-06:00"